My name is Pat Hamilton let me tell you my story…

 But even that wasn’t enough to keep me straight.
 I still went out with friends drinking, carrying on, and messing around on my wife, instead of being home and taking care of my family.
 So just after five years of marriage and many attempts to keep it together, we divorced just like my parents did before me.
 I could not sacrifice my will enough to be the father and husband I needed to be.
 My way and my wants outweighed what was most important and that was being a father to my son.
 My self-destructive lifestyle and other differences ended my marriage and left my 5-year-old son with no father in the home.

 So at 23 I’m out on my own again just trying to figure out life and what I was going to do with mine.
 I became exactly what I never wanted for my son and that was an absentee part-time father.
 Several months later I met a woman that would eventually become my new wife.
-But how that came to be is where God stepped in and revealed himself me in a huge way.
+But how that came to be is where God stepped in and revealed himself to me in a powerful way.

 She was wonderful and beautiful inside and out.
 I felt like I could actually be a better person when I was around her.
-She was 27 and more mature than I was accustomed.
+She was 27 and more mature than I was accustomed to.
 I started to settle down and not go out all the time like I was doing before.
 She even accepted my son and loved him like her own when I had him.
 She encouraged me to get a full-time job instead of the part-time construction work that was so temporary and unreliable.
-I even started paying child support to help take care of my son like I should.
+I even started paying child support to help take care of my son as I should.
 She worked at Seville Quarter as a bartender.
 Life was great and so we eventually moved in together.
 Not long after I asked her to marry me after 2 years of dating.
 She said yes, and that began “our plans” for our new life.
 Little did I know that “our plans” were about to change drastically.

 This new job I took was for a man and his wife who were apparently Christians.
 I did not know that at the time but nonetheless, I’d find that out eventually.
 I worked as a plastic fabricator and shop manager for them for 2 years.
-In that time something amazing and life changing took place.
+In that time something amazing and life-changing took place.
 Apparently, a massive revival had broken out at their church, Brownsville Assembly of God on Father’s Day 1995.
 I had no idea what a revival was and didn’t care.
 I was just interested in me, my plans, my life, which consisted of playing sports, working out and living life with my fiancée.
 That was it.
 I had no time for church or God or whatever he was smoking.
 That was my attitude.

 This never detoured my boss though.
 He would ask me all the time to come to church and I would always make excuses why I couldn’t.
 He even started coming in on Monday mornings and began asking me if I needed prayer for anything.
 I was like, no, I’m good, but my brother needs prayer.
 Now he was a mess!
-Of course being so blind and prideful I had no idea I was the one that was the mess.
+Of course, being so blind and prideful I had no idea I was the one that was the mess.
 This went on for months.
 They went to church every night and most days he didn’t come in till late in the afternoons.
 I was left to take care of the shop by myself for a long time.
 Then one day he came to me yet again and asked me to come to church that night.
-First of all who goes to church at night, and who goes on a Friday nights?
+First of all who goes to church at night, and who goes on a Friday night?
 Again, I try to bow out as usual, but this time he put a little bait on the hook.
 He said, “If I let you off the rest of today paid, will you come?”
 I thought about it for a minute and for some reason said, uhh, ok.
 What will it hurt, I thought?
 Get paid to show up for some church service.
 How hard could that be?

 I went home early that day and told my fiancée that I was going to meet my boss at church that night at 7:00 pm.
 She was flabbergasted, to say the least, but said, ok whatever.
 That night I went and met him out front like he said, and there were hundreds of people there.
 I was like, what in the world is this?
 Who are these people?
 It’s Friday night!
 Anyway, he led me in and introduced me to a bunch of people he knew and showed me around the place.
 He then sat me down on a pew near the front and said, “I’ll be right back.”
 Ha!
 I should have known that was the setup.
 He didn't come back.